 You will be a visiting student at the University of Edinburgh, one of the world’s top universities.
 The course provides a balanced and comprehensive overview of parapsychology, along with privileged access to journal articles and materials that have been exclusively developed for the course.
 The course leader, Professor Caroline Watt, is an international expert in parapsychological research and education, and has over 30 years of experience in this field.

 Do I need any qualifications in order to join the course?

 No previous knowledge is required, just interest and enthusiasm.
 Some specialist reading has a more advanced level of difficulty, suitable for those with an undergraduate degree, but accessible summaries of this material are always available.
 You will just need to have access to a computer and the internet, be able to download and open pdf and mp3 files, and to post messages on a discussion board.
 For the best learning experience, use the latest versions of Chrome, Firefox, or Safari browsers.
-The course does not run effectively on Internet Explorer.
 It works on both Macs and PCs, and an app is available for portable devices.
 All materials are in English.

 Will I have to visit the University of Edinburgh in person at any point?